Brinjal Plant Care: Easy to Grow Tasty Vegetable Plant

 Brinjal flower drop

-There are multiple following factors which can be a reason for flowers not turning into fruits:
+There are multiple following factors that can be a reason for flowers not turning into fruits:

 - Lack of nutrients